 A native of New Hampshire, Brown was of English and Scotch ancestry.
 His father was a prominent lumber manufacturer with extensive mills on the Merrimac River, in which Amos started working at the age of 10.
 Although his formal education was limited, his practical skills and management experience gained through the years provided a valuable foundation.
 Brown left home at age 21 (in 1854).

 Four years later, he set out for the Northwest, tempted by the prospect of gold in Victoria.
-Leaving the Fraser mines disappointed, he settled in Port Gamble, Washington, and he resumed his trade running a logging camp.
+Leaving the Fraser mines disappointed, he settled in Port Gamble, on Washington's Kitsap Peninsula, and he resumed his trade running a logging camp.
 It was not long before he had bought an interest in logging teams and secured contracts to deliver timber to milling companies.

 During this period (the late 1850s), Amos Brown had purchased land, sight unseen, in downtown Seattle on what is now Spring Street between 2nd Avenue and the waterfront.
 This real estate would provide the basis for his subsequent wealth.